top of page

 What is the difference between chicken and duck eggs?

 Duck eggs are generally larger with a higher yolk to white ratio.
 This makes them richer and excellent for baking and fresh pasta.
 Despite their size, we generally recommend a one-for-one replacement in recipes.
 The only exceptions would be your very finicky recipes that really require egg-weighing anyway.
+Keep in mind however, that because the duck egg yolk is larger, duck eggs contribute more fat and less water.
 Duck eggs also have a thicker shell that makes them last longer.
 Click here for a good article describing the nutritional differences between the two.
 It all comes down to personal preference.
 Many of our customers use them interchangeably for a wide variety of applications (that includes our family).
 However, some prefer one over the other, so we would encourage you to try a half dozen duck eggs if you're curious.
+If you're baking a pound cake... definitely go for duck.

 Do the eggs need to be refrigerated?

 There is a lot of conflicting information out there related to this topic.
 Based on our experience, refrigerating eggs (washed or unwashed) makes them last longer, so we always recommend refrigeration unless you're planning to use the eggs quickly.
-We do wash our eggs because it's required by law, and it's just one less step you have to do before you use them.
-If you feel very strongly about purchasing unwashed eggs, please email us, and we can work with you.
+We do wash our eggs because most of our customers prefer it, and it's just one less step you have to do before you use them.
+If you would like to purchase unwashed eggs, please email us, or include your request in the notes section during checkout.

 Are your vegetables organic?